gmorikawa/aboutme/README.md

 A _user_ can create an account providing a valid email address and a unique username.
 Also a password need to be created in order to authenticate the user in the system.
 Only logged users can edit it's own information.
 Once the account is created the following data can be inserted into the system:

-- name, that will be shown on profile page (optional, if not informed nickname will be shown instead);
+- name, that will be shown on profile page (optional, if not informed username will be shown instead);
-- nickname, that will be used as login information and for other people access the public profile page of that user;
+- username, that will be used as login information and for other people access the public profile page of that user;
 - email, necessary to verify account and recover password in case user forgot the password;
 - passsword, to login;
 - bio: a optional field, self short biography with a limited number of characters (limit yet not defined);
 - profile picture: a photo to be shown in profile;
 - sections: this will be a list of information that the user can add in the page connecting to other webpages, social media, email, etc; for each one of these a new section will be created.

 In his own page the user can edit each one of these information.
-The nickname and email can be edited as well as long as no other user share the same information.
+The username and email can be edited as well as long as no other user share the same information.
 The personal profile will be visible to anyone accessing the /username endpoint at the website, but only the logged and owner user will be able to edit the displayed information.
 If the user decides to end his account, all the information will be deleted from database.

 Then, a _user_ will be able to perform the following actions:

-- Create an account providing email, nickname and password;
+- Create an account providing email, username and password;
 - Login in the system;
 - Upload a profile picture;
 - Add name, biography;